Olaplex vs K18: Which Bond-Support Treatment Is Worth It?

 - Patented BAPDDM molecule with peer-reviewed research behind it

-- Rebuilds disulfide bonds broken by bleaching, color, perms, and heat
+- Bond-building positioning for hair weakened by bleaching, color, perms, and heat

 - $30 for 100ml -- best value per use in bond repair